cloudfoundry/cli-plugin-repo/README.md

 Running your own Plugin Repo Server
 =================
-Included as part of this repository is the CLI Plugin Repo, or CLIPR, a reference implementation of a repo server.
-Fpr information on how to run CLIPR or how to write your own, [please see the CLIPR documentation here.](https://github.com/cloudfoundry-incubator/cli-plugin-repo/blob/master/CLIPR.md)
+Included as part of this repository is the CLI Plugin Repo (CLIPR), a reference implementation of a repo server.
+For information on how to run CLIPR or how to write your own, [please see the CLIPR documentation here.](https://github.com/cloudfoundry-incubator/cli-plugin-repo/blob/master/CLIPR.md)